Vukkk/Strategy-BTC-WeakHandsBuster/README.md

 ## Specifications

-JSON file compatible with the Superalgos Desktop App v.0.0.2
+JSON file compatible with the Superalgos Desktop App v.0.0.3

+### Description

+The strategy is dissected [in this article](https://hackernoon.com/how-to-increase-your-bitcoin-holdings-in-a-bear-market-part-1-kjwp2gwu).

 ### Current Performance in Backtests (Poloniex)